bitwarden/help/_articles/directory-connector/directory-sync-desktop.md

 - [Sync with OneLogin]({% link _articles/directory-connector/onelogin-directory.md %})

 {% callout info %}
-If you're using a self-hosted version of Bitwarden, you must change the Server URL used by the Directory Connector application:
+**If you're using a self-hosted version of Bitwarden**, you must change the Server URL used by the Directory Connector application:

 1. Log out of Directory Connector.
 2. On the Login screen, select the **Settings** button.